LogoLogo

 garden test

-Step 4 — Add more environments and plugins
+Step 4 — Add more environments and providers

 At this point, you should be able to deploy and test your project from your laptop in a single command with the Garden CLI.